Courtney Guarino, MS, RDN, LD

-My quest to find safe and effective ways to manage these side effects intensified my knowledge of female hormone balance and the need to support our bodies when we decide to stop taking HBC.
+My quest to find safe and effective ways to manage these side effects intensified my knowledge of female hormone balance and the need to support our bodies both while we’re on HBC and after we decide to stop taking it.
 In fact, because female hormones are part of the interconnected web of hormones produced in the body, including the adrenal hormones, the strategies I employ benefit other hormone systems as well.

 Hormones have a powerful effect on the body in many ways from shifts in body weight throughout the life cycle to changes in other organ systems.
 My own body weight has shifted with each season of my life, and I am grateful that we are now in an era of food inclusivity and body liberation.
 Our society is finally moving to a place where we can focus a bit more on the experience of eating rather than just on the food itself.
 Unfortunately, this was not the case, however, when I hit puberty.
 The “thin ideal” and fad diets were becoming all the rage.
 Social media hadn’t been invented yet (thank goodness for that), but there was still pressure to be felt from TV shows, movies, magazines, and of course, family members to lose weight and to be thin.